-Article 87 - Partnership Article 102 - Designation of authorities Article 110 - Joint monitoring committee
+Article 87 - Partnership

+Article 110 - Joint monitoring committee

 The Joint Monitoring Committee is being set up within three months from the approval of the programme and consists of representatives appointed by the two participating countries according to the partnership principle.
 The JMC meets minimum twice a year at the initiative of the participating countries or of the Commission and it is co-chaired by the Managing Authority (Bulgaria) and the National Authority (Serbia).
 Representative/s of the European Commission or other relevant bodies participates in the work of the JMC in an advisory capacity.